-- 1. From the Create Edit menu, select an image in the scrolling list or in the Still Store output, as shown in Still Store Create Edit Menu on page 304. - 2.
-Select the Capture Setup data pad and configure the image to be captured (refer to Still Store Create Edit Menu on page 280 for more information). - 3.
+- 1. From the Create Edit menu, select an image in the scrolling list or in the Still Store output, as shown in Still Store Create Edit Menu on page 283. - 2.
+Select the Capture Setup data pad and configure the image to be captured. - 3.
 Preview the selected Still Store output (if the input has a video and a key, the output must be in video/key paired mode). - 4.
 Verify that the E-E button is available in the Create Edit menu and select it.